 Divine Salvador Church

-Constructed on the ruins of the Ibn Adabbas mosque, the Divine Salvador Church (Iglesia del Divino Salvador) an impressive Baroque structure and the largest religious building in Seville, after the Cathedral.
+Constructed on the ruins of the Ibn Adabbas mosque, the Divine Salvador Church (Iglesia del Divino Salvador) is an impressive Baroque structure and the largest religious building in Seville, after the Cathedral.

 The church's main façade stands tall in Plaza del Salvador, one of the central hubs of the city which, throughout its over 2,000 years of history, has been home to Roman mansions, a mosque, fruit and veg and various other stalls, a hospital, and even the city's old cemetery.